Bounding the sets of classical and quantum correlations in networks

 is positive semidefinite.
-To test whether a given probability distribution admits a quantum realization, one chooses a set $\mathcal{S}$, builds a moment matrix of the form~\eqref{eq:gamma}, where some entries will be computable from the distribution while the rest remain as variables, and looks for a variable assignment that makes it positive-semidefinite.
-Finding a set $\mathcal{S}$ for which the associated $\Gamma$ cannot be made positive-semidefinite signals the distribution as not compatible with a quantum origin.
+To test whether a given probability distribution admits a quantum realization, one chooses a set $\mathcal{S}$, builds a moment matrix of the form~\eqref{eq:gamma}, where some entries will be computable from the distribution while the rest remain as variables, and looks for a variable assignment that makes it positive semidefinite.
+Finding a set $\mathcal{S}$ for which the associated $\Gamma$ cannot be made positive semidefinite signals the distribution as not compatible with a quantum origin.
 This type of reasoning also leads to a well-known tool for entanglement detection in continuous variables~\cite{Vogel2005}.

-In the case of multipartite Bell scenarios several linear constraints between the matrix entries of $\Gamma$ arise due to the properties of quantum measurements, so one can use semidefinite programming to check the existence of a variable assignment that makes $\Gamma$ positive-semidefinite.
-This is not the case in general multipartite scenarios with multiple sources (states) because the network conditions may give rise to non-linear constraints that cannot be imposed to the semidefinite programs.
+In the case of multipartite Bell scenarios several linear constraints between the matrix entries of $\Gamma$ arise due to the properties of quantum measurements, so one can use semidefinite programming to check the existence of a variable assignment that makes $\Gamma$ positive semidefinite.
+This is not the case in general multipartite scenarios with multiple sources (states) because the network conditions may give rise to nonlinear constraints that cannot be imposed to the semidefinite programs.

 For illustration, consider the line scenario, a generalization of the Bell scenario underlying quantum repeaters where parties are arranged in a line and two consecutive parties are linked together by a latent variable.
-The simplest of these instances corresponds to an entanglement swapping experiment involving three parties, as represented in Figure~\ref{fig:bilocality}.
+The simplest of these instances corresponds to an entanglement swapping experiment involving three parties, as represented in Fig.~\ref{fig:bilocality}.
 Correlations compatible with this scenario are such that the marginal distributions resulting after discarding any non-extremal party factorize,

 where $i_k$ and $o_k$ denote the input and output variable for party $k$.
 While illustrated here for the line, these independence constraints apply to many networks.
-They are non-linear and non-convex, and thus cannot be imposed in semidefinite programs.
+They are nonlinear and nonconvex, and thus cannot be imposed in semidefinite programs.
 In the following we propose a method to partially overcome this limitation by imposing semidefinite-program-compatible relaxations of conditions of the type of Eq.~\eqref{eq:factor}.